Road Work, Expect Delays

 Enjoy an "Introduction to Caving."
 Caving is a sport for those who enjoy physical and mental challenges in their quest to see new things and experience new places.
 Get off the beaten path and learn about caving techniques, etiquette, and conservation.

-During Fridays and Saturdays at 6:30 pm in the summer, the last tour of the day is conducted by candle light.
+During Fridays and Saturdays at 6:30 pm in the summer, ages 12 and over, the last tour of the day is conducted by candle light.
 This gives visitors a chance to see what early explorers of the cave might have seen as they went from room to room with a candle.

 Haunted Candlelight Tours- October only